About Lebanon

 Arrest Records

-The Linn County Sheriff's Office maintains arrest records for individuals taken into custody throughout Linn County.
+The Linn County Sheriff's Office maintains arrest records For people taken into custody throughout Linn County.
 These documents detail the circumstances of arrest, charges filed, and which agency made the arrest.
 Residents and attorneys seeking arrest records can request them by contacting the Sheriff's Office directly.
 Access is governed by the Oregon Public Records Law, which determines what information becomes publicly available.
 A typical arrest record contains the individual's name, arrest date, charges, and booking details.

 Criminal Records

-The criminal records system in Linn County encompasses various types of records, including felony, misdemeanor, traffic violations, and the sex offender registry.
-The Linn County Sheriff's Office and local police departments maintain these records.
+The criminal records system in Linn County covers various types of records, including felony, misdemeanor, traffic violations, and the sex offender registry.
 To conduct a background check in Oregon, individuals can contact the Oregon State Police, which provides statewide criminal history information.
-The Oregon Bureau of Investigation offers additional resources for residents seeking comprehensive background checks.
+The Oregon State Police offers additional resources for residents seeking background checks.

 Vital Records